Sarmadzandi/Pick-and-Place-Operation-by-a-Two-Fingered-Robot-using-Faster-R-CNN/README.md

     | 5       | Scaling and Rescaling      | Randomly adjusting the size of images to simulate different distances and scales, helping the model recognize objects at various scales and resolutions.  |
     | 6       | Combined Method            | Applying multiple augmentation methods in combination to create a rich and diverse training set, enhancing the model's robustness and generalization capability. |

-    Moreover, the figure below shows an example of applying each of the data augmentation methods on a sample image of the dataset.
+    Moreover, the figure below shows an example of applying each data augmentation technique on a sample image from the dataset.

     ![img2](https://github.com/Sarmadzandi/Faster-R-CNN/assets/44917340/41639197-4e97-4bd3-8377-8ddc957c92b5)